XENONnT/admix/docs/usage.rst

 Uploads are made similar to the downloads and need a Rucio template dictionary if it is wished to upload data into a complex Rucio structure.
 Once the Rucio template dictionary is created you need to provide a data location and an initial RSE (with lifetime if needed).
 The location of the data does only need to contain individual files under folder.
 The common Rucio scope is determined from the Rucio template dictionary for the lowest level if not specified otherwise.

 Of course you can also use UploadToDid(...) or UploadToScope(...) from the RucioSummoner to upload data to Rucio.
-These functions do not offer the abilty to build a complex Rucio structure beforehand.
+These functions do not offer the ability to build a complex Rucio structure beforehand.

 .. code-block:: python